UW-Hydro/VIC/README.txt

 Bug Fixes:
 ----------

+VIC was unnecessarily requiring WIND to be supplied as an input forcing.

+	Files Affected:

+	initialize_atmos.c
+	vicNl_def.h

+	Description:

+	VIC was requiring WIND (or the zonal and meridional components of wind, WIND_E and WIND_N) to be supplied as an input forcing.
+Now VIC allows WIND to be omitted.
+If WIND is not supplied as an input forcing, VIC will supply a default wind speed, defined in vicNl_def.h as DEFAULT_WIND_SPEED and currently set to 3.0 m/s.

 Cloud fraction tskc was not accounting for the case in which observed incoming shortwave is supplied as a forcing.